 Reach the Next Level of Your Mental Health

-Once you’ve identified your level of mental health, try these strategies that I and others have used to overcome their challenges and advance to the next level.
+Now that you’ve identified the level you’re on, try these strategies that I and others have used to overcome their challenges and advance to the next level.
 Of course, always follow the advice of your doctor and therapist and ask them if you have any questions or concerns about the actions and treatments you should take to improve your mental health.

 If You’re on the 1st Level